rnunz/Glitch-Art-/README.md

-simple command-line tool that creates visual artifacts in a image.
+Simple command-line tool that creates visual artifacts in a image.